Date Updated: 04/17/2026

 Outlook

-• The cause of the mitral valve disease
+• The cause of the mitral valve disease.

-• The stage of heart valve disease
+• The stage of heart valve disease.

-• The severity of the leakage (regurgitation)
+• The severity of regurgitation.

 Treatment